poisonkissedsk/PIGM-for-Drug-like-Molecule-Conformers/README.md

 ![Cholesterol generation](media/cholesterol.frames.png)

-# Physics-informed generative model for drug-like molecule conformers
+# Physics-Informed Generative Model for Drug-like Molecule Conformers

 This package provides an implementation of the generative model as described by the article: